LadyAelita/5e-n1300/en_US/Pages/Journal/Characters/Amanda.md

 Outside of being seen training with Brittany or [Nathaniel](Nathaniel.md) (who technically went on to become a member of Infallible), Amanda didn't interact much with the protagonists until the 11th of June, 1300, when the Defiant Five bumped into the Infallible team, which was about to officially sign up for the [28th Grand Tournament](#!Pages/Journal/Events/The Grand Tournament.md#28th_Grand_Tournament) in the foyer of the City Hall.
 [Baltrin Arion](Baltrin.md), a member of Infallible, went into a verbal fight with Amanda, where both fighters taunted each other.
 Eventually, Amanda spat in Baltrin's face and walked away, which prompted Baltrin to recklessly throw one of his handaxes in her direction.
 The throw completely missed, though, and the axe knocked an innocent bystander out instead of the intended target, with Amanda audibly laughing at the orc from afar and loudly proclaiming she'd never miss like that.

 On the 15th of June, 1300, she competed in the first round of the [ISF World Championship](#!Pages/Journal/Organizations/Iartar Swordsfighting Federation.md) tournament, defeating Maximilien Pasteur by technical victory in six seconds.
+In the second round of the tournament, she defeated [Jean de la Croix](Jean de la Croix.md) by referee stoppage as she was viciously stomping his head.

 ## Personality